 If you live close to a metropolitan area, try a food tour.
 The food tour company often offers guided or self-guided tours through your local Chinatown or Asian community, depending on where you live.
 For example, you may have a Japan Town, Korea Town, or Little Saigon that you have never explored.

+Can’t find a food tour company in your area?
+Go out and explore your Asian community yourself or with a group of friends.
 For example, have one friend pick a place for drinks and appetizers, one for the entrée, one for dessert, and one for after-dinner drinks.
 Ideally, making it a walking tour will let you explore the area.
 This can become a fun new tradition for you and your friends.
-And remember, if you’re going to be drinking alcohol, never drink and drive.
-Instead, plan to get home safely with a taxi or rideshare company or designate a driver.

 AAPI Cooking Classes